osslocal/policies/terms-of-service.md

 - **User Content:** You retain ownership of any content you submit through the Service.
 By submitting content, you grant us a worldwide, non-exclusive, royalty-free license to use, reproduce, and display such content.

 ## 7. Privacy
-Your use of the Service is also governed by our Privacy Policy, which can be found [here](https://se-same.com/privacy).
+Your use of the Service is also governed by our Privacy Policy, which can be found here: https://se-same.com/privacy.

 ## 8. Disclaimers and Limitation of Liability
 - **Disclaimers:** The Service is provided "as is" and "as available" without warranties of any kind, either express or implied.